herebythere/baseboard/README.md

 ## Abstract ##

-Baseboard is a CSS "reset" button.
+Baseboard is a better place to start stylesheets.

 ## Details ##

 Function, flow, and experience should be created by design teams and developers, not libraries or boilerplates.
-Baseboard supports this philosophy and lets you begin from (almost) nothing, eliminating default styles and reducing HTML elements to a purely semantic foundation.
+Baseboard supports this philosophy and lets you begin from (almost) nothing.

-Baseboard is an alternative to Reset CSS and Normalize CSS.
-Reset CSS creates convoluted CSS and confusing inheritance trees.
-Normalize CSS has a large footprint and many repeated declarations.
+Baseboard is an alternative to *Reset* and *Normalize* and delivers a semantic reduction with a minimal footprint ( < 2.5kb ).

-Baseboard tries to reconcile the two.
 It's modular and easy to debug.
-There are no repeated declarations and each element derives from a single chain of inheritance.
+There are no repeated declarations and each element derives from a single inheritance chain.

 The purpose of Baseboard is to give developers, artists, and designers a little more control and a fair blank-slate.
 It's the best place to start new projects.

 Included are a main, min, and a less file.
-I hope it helps.

 ## Usage ##